AliAsgharGill/NextJS-Learn/next/README.md

 ## 100 of 1, because error occur/bubble up/come up to he closest error boundary, so make _error.tsx_ file secret for each route segment, else if error come in nested children file it replace the whole UI of children file _pages.tsx_ with _error.tsx_ file.
 So use _error.tsx_ in children folders it make error handling easy.

 ## example in products/reviews

+# **Handling Errors in Layouts**

+## An _error.tsx_ file will hadle error from all its children segements.

+## The error boundary does not catch errors thrown here because it's nested inside they layout component, to handle error of _layout.tsx_ file need to move _error.tsx_ file to its parent folder, then instead of crashing file error, it will show error message.

+## Let's make an _error.tsx_ file inside the [productId]

+## Lets introduce an error scenario in [productId] page file page.tsx using getRandomInt function it will generate number and invoke it with getRandomInt(2) so it will generate only 0 or 1 if number is one the we will show error.

+## But we need to make our _page.tsx_ file client side